-Vinge P.O.
-Box 1064 SE-251 10 Helsingborg Sweden
+Vinge Stallgatan 4 P.O.
+Box 1064 SE-251 10 Helsingborg Sweden www.vinge.com

-Tel: +46 10 614 55 00 Fax: +46 10 614 58 85 Email: krister.azelius@vinge.se URL: www.vinge.com
+Tel: +46 10 614 5500 +46 10 614 5885 Fax:

+Email: krister.azelius@vinge.se URL:

 Krister Azelius has been a partner of Vinge since 1996 and heads the firm's litigation and arbitration team in Southern Sweden.
 His practice is completely specialised within the dispute resolution area.
-He has extensive experience of international and national arbitration as well as national litigation.
-He has led the firm's team in several widely publicised multi-party cases in the Swedish courts of general jurisdiction including a number of cases on behalf of hundreds of house owners against major building corporations, as well as a dispute involving many well-known rock bands.
+He has extensive experience of international and national arbitration, as well as national litigation.
+He leads and has lead the firm's team in several widely publicised multi-party cases in the Swedish courts of general jurisdiction including a number of cases on behalf of hundreds of house owners against major building corporations, representing more than 150 private investors against an investment advisor and its insurance companies, as well as a dispute involving many well-known rock bands.
 Some of these cases are still pending in the courts.
-Furthermore, he heads the team in several on-going arbitral proceedings including a recently commenced 120 MUSD insurance dispute.
+Furthermore, he heads the team in several on-going arbitral proceedings including a 120 MUSD insurance dispute.
 He regularly publishes papers on dispute resolution issues in English and Swedish.